standardhealth/cimpl-doc/docs/cimpl6Reference.md

 ### Naming Recommendations

-Since all classes in CIMPL are reusable outside of their original context, try to choose names that are self-explanatory and context-independent.
+Since all classes in CIMPL, from Elements to Entries, are reusable outside of their original context, try to choose names that are self-explanatory and context-independent.
 For example, a property named `Text` is too vague, whereas `DisplayText` and `InstructionText` are more self-explanatory and may be completely understandable when placed into a specific context.
 However, a name like `AddressDisplayText` could inhibit reuse because it affixes the _context_ of an address to the _concept_ of a display text.

 ***
 # Value Set File